Kong/galileo-agent-java/README.md

 ```

-# Configuration for Web Server
+# Configuration for Server

 Filter has been tested on tomcat and should work with Jetty, Jboss and other servers supporting http servlet api.
-To use the filter you would need to add Analytics filter to web descriptor.
+To use the filter you would need to add Analytics filter to web descriptor and set few environment variables in the server.

+Add following environment variable to the server

+     ANALYTICS_TOKEN = You Api analytics token from [](http://www.apianalyitics.com "Api Analytics")
+     SOCKET_POOL_SIZE_MIN = Minimun number of sockets to opened for connection to analytics server, default is 10
+     SOCKET_POOL_SIZE_MAX = Maximum number of sockets pool should keep, default is 20
+     THREAD_POOL_SIZE = Number of thread in the pool handling data transfer to analytics server, default is 2* # of processor

 ```xml